-Nestled in the lap of the Himalayas, the state of Jammu & Kashmir is known throughout the country and the world for its natural beauty.
-Jammu and Kashmir is basically comprised of three regions, namely, Kashmir Valley, Jammu, and Ladakh, and shares its border with the states of Himachal Pradesh and Punjab.
-One of the popular holiday destinations of India, Jammu and Kashmir is flocked by tourists all the year round.
+Nestled in the lap of the Himalayas, the state of Jammu & Kashmir (UT) is known throughout the country and the world for its natural beauty.
+Jammu and Kashmir (UT) is basically comprised of three regions, namely, Kashmir Valley, Jammu and After Artical Revoked ladakh is become union territorie and seprate from jammu and Kashmir shares its border with the states of Himachal Pradesh Punjab and now from 5th Aug 2019 Share border with Leh Ladakh also.
+Jammu Kashmir is One of the popular holiday destinations of India, Jammu and Kashmir is flocked by tourists all the year round.
 This place lures nature lovers and adventure enthusiasts alike.
 The famous Mughal emperor Jahangir, after witnessing the beauty of the place, proclaimed that if there is a paradise on earth, it is here.
 Magnificent mountain ranges, crystal clear streams, shrines, glaciers, and gardens add up to the grandeur of the place.

 The region of Jammu & Kashmir can be visited throughout the year.
 However, the best time to visit Kashmir is between the months of March and October.
 During this time, the climate of the region remains pleasant, which is ideal for sight seeing.
 Most of the place is covered with snow between the months of December and March making it a haven for winter sport enthusiasts.
 The period between September and March is considered ideal for visiting Jammu as the climate of the region remains temperate during this time.
 Ladakh is best visited during the summer months as winters can be extremely harsh.